aungpyaesoneshan/Huddle-Landing-Page/README.md

 Users should be able to:

+Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the page depending on their device's screen size
+- See hover states for all interactive elements on the page

 ### Screenshot
 ![FireShot Capture 013 - Huddle Landing Page - happycloud250 github io](https://user-images.githubusercontent.com/72793369/161110798-90b19f1a-9914-459e-9c3d-05fcae28a2b1.jpg)